w3c/wai-intro-atag/content/no-code.md

 ## Why Accessibility Matters

+People with disabilities use your no-code tool to create and consume websites.

-Addressing accessibility can be challenging for website creators and maintainers who do not have the time, skills, or resources.
+By making your no-code tool accessible, you are helping website creators and maintainers who do not have the time, skills, or resources to address accessibility.
+You are also being more inclusive of people with disabilities by generating accessible content from the ground up.

 Website creators need no-code tools, including CMSs, and website generators, that:

 * are accessible to website creators with disabilities
 * output accessible content

-**Accessibility is required by law and is a procurement requirement** in many situations.
+**Accessibility is a procurement requirement** in many situations.

 ## Example Scenarios